Is there anything that says hearth and home and peace more than a warm loaf of bread fresh from the oven? At least for me, there is nothing finer.

 I know that an increasing number of people are finding that they are gluten intolerant, as well as an increasing number of people who are choosing to not consume gluten.
 I’m sorry for those who, by no choice of their own, cannot eat gluten.
 Food allergies can be miserable.

-The recipe below is designed to be used in a large capacity mixer, such as a Bosch, and makes four loaves of bread.
+The whole wheat bread recipe below is designed to be used in a large capacity electric mixer, such as a Bosch, and makes four loaves of bread.
 A stand mixer, such as a Kitchenaid, can only handle ingredients for two loaves of bread.
 You know what to do, right?
 Yes!
 Cut the recipe in half.
 Good job.

 The tutorial pictures for this post are fairly extensive; about 40 of them.
 So, don’t tell me that I don’t love you.